Skenvy/dotfiles/.gnupg/README.md

 # Comment:
 # Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 ```
-The main thing we need to consider though, is, depending on what service we want to use the new key with, that some services will have particular requirements for how keys are created, e.g. algorithm strength and key-size.
+The main thing we need to consider though, is, depending on what service we want to use the new key with, that some services will have particular requirements for how keys are created, e.g. algorithm strength, _supported_ algorithms, and key-size.
 So if you are creating a key specifically for use with a given service, that service will likely have a page documenting how they would expect you to create a key, which might be generic steps, or specific choices in the above selections.

 Here are some pages for services that provide key pair generation docs.
 * [GitHub](https://docs.github.com/en/authentication/managing-commit-signature-verification/generating-a-new-gpg-key)
 * [Maven](https://central.sonatype.org/publish/requirements/gpg/#generating-a-key-pair)

+### Passphrase
+> [!NOTE]
+> You can-be / will-be asked for a "passphrase" during key creation.
+This is essentially a password on the key itself, that you'll need to type every-time / most-times you want to use your key to sign anything.
+Gpg will tell you it's less secure to leave your passphrase blank, but it's up to you.
+Leaving it blank will mean you won't be prompted for it semi-regularly.

+### E-mail
+> [!NOTE]
+> Ideally you'll use the same email for your key as you have set in your git config for your user email, but this is not a requirement for GitHub.

 ## Export/Import a key
 A public and or private key can be exported with `--export` + `--armour`|`--armour` to make it base64 readable rather than the otherwise default binary output.
 Both the default binary stream and the `--armour`'d base64 output can be imported with `--import`.
 If you are exporting and importing the private key, it includes the public key, so there is no need to do both.
+### Export a public key for GitHub
+Refer to the above section on listing keys and configuring git.
+Use the example `gpg --armor --export 1234567890ABCDEF` with whatever your key's ID is.
+You should get a pretty printed public key block.
+Upload this entire output to your GitHub account settings.
+### Exporting and Importing between Windows and WSL
 As far as we are concerned here with using GPG and the same keys across both WSL and Windows, we can create the keys in one, and export them then import them in the other, and then securely delete the exported private keys.
 ```bash
 # Export the public and private keys in binary